ajainvivek/ember-foundation-sass/README.md

-# Ember CLI Foundation SASS Addon
+# Ember Foundation SASS Addon

 This addon automates the steps to include SASS with [Foundation 5.5.3](https://github.com/zurb/foundation) into your ember-cli app using [ember-cli-sass](https://github.com/aexmachina/ember-cli-sass) as well as simplifying the customization of the settings and which components you want to include.